 - Lease Agreements are used to transfer the right of possession for a fixed period e.g. 11 months or more.

-Leasing or renting out properties in India can be quite a vexatious task.
-Landlords often face problems in finding tenants who are genuine and willing to pay rent at reasonable rates.
+Leasing or renting out properties in India can be quite a painful task.
+Landlords often face problems in finding tenants who are genuine and are willing to pay rent at reasonable rates.
 They also face tenants who refuse to pay rent and maintenance fees or vacate the premises.